 The Roomba 650 and the Roomba 690 are highly similar robot vacuums that deliver the same level of cleaning to your home.
 They use the same navigation and cleaning technologies and they even look and weigh the same, and are almost identical in size.

-The Roomba 650 is currently bundled with the Braava Jet 240 Mopping Robot on the iRobot Web site, selling for $524.92 (For the latest prices and discounts, check here).
-You can buy the Roomba 650 without the Braava mopping robot for less than $300 (For the latest prices and discounts, check here) at Amazon.
+You can buy the Roomba 650 without the Braava mopping robot (For the latest prices and discounts, check here) at Amazon.

 If you are choosing between these two and you would like to save money, or if you do not care about being able to control your Roomba using a smartphone app or using voice commands, then go for the Roomba 650.

 However, there are simply a lot of things that you can do with the Roomba 690.
-The price difference is not that big, so it makes no sense to not add $80 or so for the added features that were previously only available on Roomba 980 and 960, the most expensive Roombas available in the market.
+The price difference is not that big, so it makes no sense to not add a bit of money for the added features that were previously only available on Roomba 980 and 960, the most expensive Roombas available in the market.